Larold2/nettecxwebsite/content/english/_index.md

 # Banner
 banner:
   title: "Keeping your business technology in sync"
-  content: "Each company boasts its unique technological infrastructure.
-What stays consistent is that with the growth of your business, the complexity of your technology also rises.
-Situated in Minneapolis, Minnesota, NETTECX Managed IT Services provides comprehensive technology support to small- and medium-sized (SMB) organizations, catering to their needs at local, regional, national, and international scales."
+  content: "Every company possesses its own unique tech setup, but as your business grows, so does the complexity of your technology.
+NETTECX IT Services, based in Minneapolis, Minnesota, delivers extensive IT support and consultation designed specifically for the needs of small and medium-sized businesses (SMBs) on local, regional, national, and global scales."
   image: "/images/banner.png"
   button:
     enable: true